ACC-700: Introduction to the MSc ACC Program

 Short introduction to the MSc ACC Program.

-This module provides knowledge of complex pathophysiology, on which the assessment and management of critically ill patients are based.
-Content areas include concepts of tissue oxygenation, organ perfusion; breathing and oxygenation; circulation; regulation of metabolic status and homeostasis; regulated and dysregulated immune responses.
-The module will build a strong foundation for further clinical studies in critical care.
+This module, ACC-701: Critical Care Basics, is designed to provide a comprehensive understanding of complex pathophysiology, which forms the basis for the assessment and management of critically ill patients.
+It covers key areas such as tissue oxygenation, organ perfusion, ventilation and oxygenation, circulation, metabolic status and homeostasis regulation, and regulated and dysregulated immune responses.
+Importantly, this module serves as a solid foundation for further clinical studies in critical care.

-The ACC701 is a compulsory module for all MSc ACC students and has two elective modules (E1, and E2) to help students with limited experience in ECG interpretation and blood gas analysis.
-Please note, that ECG and Blood Gas interpretation skills are essential to pass the final exam.
+ACC701 is a compulsory module for all MSc ACC students and has two elective topics (E1 and E2) to help students with limited experience in ECG interpretation and blood gas analysis.
+Please note that ECG and Blood Gas interpretation skills are essential to passingthe final exam.

 This module discusses the knowledge and competencies needed to provide intensive care for the critical casualty located in remote, austere and resource-limited environments.